felipemaiapolo/sloth/README.md

 # Sloth: scaling laws for LLM skills to predict multi-benchmark performance across families

 Welcome to our GitHub repository!
-Here you will find more information about our method of estimating upper and lower bounds for the performance of weak supervision models introduced in
+This repository is based on the ideas introduced in

 [Maia Polo, Felipe, Seamus Somerstep, Leshem Choshen, Yuekai Sun, and Mikhail Yurochkin.
 "Sloth: scaling laws for LLM skills to predict multi-benchmark performance across families." arXiv preprint arXiv:2412.06540 (2024).](https://arxiv.org/abs/2412.06540)